LLNL/Abmarl/README.md

 ### Contributing

-Please submit any changes via pull requests from a forked repository.
+Please submit contributions via pull requests from a forked repository.
 Find out more about this process [here](https://guides.github.com/introduction/flow/index.html).
 All contributions are under the BSD 3 License that covers the project.